 - Analysis of Ottoman and modern historical data

-- Spatial humanities applications using GIS
+- Spatial humanities applications using Geographic Information Systems (GIS)

 - AI-supported classification and visualization models